seraageldin/CICD-Simple-Project/README.md

 Add the following line at the end of the file jenkins ALL=(ALL) NOPASSWD: ALL

-## Ensure teh below
+## Ensure the below
-make sure of any syntax error Dockerfile not dockerfile ensure teh user is sudoers unless you can use sudo in the script you can use the ifconfig and then get teh docker IP after all jobs are succeded you can open the localhost:80 to view the webiste from your browser and then put it in the browser and you can see your landing page you can go and make nay uodat ein the index.html on your machine and commit it to the repo branch and it will reflect to your website after jenkins reads it
+make sure of any syntax error Dockerfile, not dockerfile ensure the user is sudoers unless you can use sudo in the script you can use the ifconfig and then get teh docker IP after all jobs are succeded you can open the localhost:80 to view the website from your browser and then put it in the browser and you can see your landing page you can go and make any update in the index.html on your machine and commit it to the repo branch and it will reflect your website after jenkins reads it